![]() |

 rosewood.
 His manufacturing process

-involved gluing together thin layers of rosewood with the grain of adjacent
+involved gluing together thin layers of rosewood, with the grain of adjacent

 in a metal "caul," or mold, which created the desired curved